-Depending on your business scope and the distance between your warehouse and the buyer’s location, you will either have to deliver the goods to the buyer on your own or use the services of a shipping company that will deliver the goods on your behalf.
-Considering all the costs associated with getting an order to the buyer - including the cost of packaging, shipping, tracking, insurance, and customs/duties (if you cover them) - you may find shipping to be a major expense in your business.
-Therefore, to keep things profitable, you will need to come up with an effective shipping strategy.
+Depending on your business scope and the distance between your warehouse and the buyer’s location, you will either have to ship goods to the buyer on your own or use 3rd party services to deliver goods on your behalf.
+Considering all the costs associated with getting an order to the buyer - including the cost of packaging, shipping, tracking, insurance, and customs/duties (if you cover them) - you may find shipping a significant expense in your business.
+Therefore, you must develop an effective shipping strategy to keep things profitable.

 First of all, it is good to know the weight and size of every product you sell.
-This will give you an idea of what shipping methods and what type of packaging will have to be used for them and give you a good sense of your total costs.
-You will be able to specify the weight and dimensions for every product in your X-Cart store catalog for accurate shipping cost estimation.
-For products that need to be shipped separately from others, you can set this option and specify the package dimensions required.
+That will give you an idea of what shipping methods and packaging will have to be used for them and give you a good sense of your total costs.
+For accurate shipping cost estimation, you can specify the weight and dimensions for every product in your X-Cart store catalog.
+You can set this option and specify the package dimensions required for products that need to be shipped separately from others.

 Some key decisions will have to be made regarding your pricing strategy for shipping.

 The most popular options here are as follows:

 Charge Actual Carrier Rates: If you ship products using a third-party postal or delivery service, you can charge your customers the exact rates you pay to ship their orders.
-X-Cart is integrated with several real-time shipping carriers - like UPS, USPS, FedEx, Royal Mail, or Canada Post - which can calculate the shipping rates in real-time based on the order weight, parcel dimensions, and delivery address.
-The available shipping options and live pricing provided by such carriers are shown at checkout, so your customers can choose and pay for the exact service they want.
+X-Cart is integrated with several real-time shipping carriers - like UPS, USPS, FedEx, Royal Mail, or Canada Post - which can calculate the shipping rates based on the order weight, parcel dimensions, and delivery address.
+The available shipping options and live pricing provided by such carriers are shown at checkout, so your customers can choose and pay for the service they want.